 FAQs:

-The obverse of the 1 oz South African Gold Krugerrand features a portrait of Paul Kruger, the first President of the South African Republic, while the reverse displays the iconic springbok antelope, a national symbol of South Africa.
-These designs have remained largely unchanged since the coin’s introduction, making the Krugerrand easily recognizable worldwide.
+The obverse of the Gold Krugerrand features a portrait of Paul Kruger, the former President of the South African Republic, while the reverse showcases an image of the springbok antelope, one of South Africa’s national symbols.